-Trinity News is Ireland’s oldest student newspaper.
+Trinity News is Ireland’s oldest and most successful student newspaper.
 Since 1953, we have brought student-led independent news and analysis from Trinity College Dublin to campus corridors and student residences.
 We now reach online readers from across the world as a digital-first student newsroom.
-We recently were named Student Newspaper of the Year 2015 at the National Student Media Awards.
-We were also awarded Website of the Year, Web Design of the Year, Print Layout and Design of the Year.
+We have won over 50 awards in the last eighteen years.

-Trinity News covers issues that matter to young people and sets out to hold power to account.
-We train aspiring student journalists through our School of Journalism events, support one another, and encourage a culture of continuous development among our writers, editors, photographers, and illustrators.
+Trinity News covers issues that matter to young people, and sets out to hold power to account.
+We train aspiring student journalists through our School of Journalism events, and encourage a culture of continuous development among our writers, editors, photographers, and illustrators.

-Trinity News exists independently of the Central Societies Committee (CSC), as well as of the Student’s Union (SU), the Graduate Student’s Union (GSU), and the Central Athletic Committee (CAC).
+Trinity News operates independently of the Central Societies Committee (CSC), as well as of the Students’ Union (SU), the Graduate Students’ Union (GSU), and the Central Athletic Committee (DUCAC).
 This means that we are free to report truthfully and without bias on these organisations, each of which play an important role in your life as a student.

 Trinity News is produced using up-to-date, industry-standard hardware and software.
 Our office is equipped with Macs running the latest versions of Adobe InDesign, Photoshop, and Illustrator.
 Staff writers, editors, illustrators, and photographers are all free to use our computers, phones, and cameras for Trinity News business.

-Our senior editorial staff has already been appointed, but there are still positions available on staff; we are always looking out for more writers, designers, photographers, and web ninjas.
-Get in touch with Editor Matthew Mulligan (firstname.lastname@example.org) if you’re interested or pop into our office on the second floor of House 6 during the year.
+Our senior editorial staff has already been appointed, but there are still positions available on staff; we are always looking out for more writers, designers, photographers, and contributors.
+Get in touch with Editor Jack Kennedy ([email protected]) if you’re interested or pop into our office on the second floor of House 6 during the year.